ElMassimo/vite_ruby/docs/config/index.md

 - **Default:** `false`
 - **Env Var:** `VITE_RUBY_SKIP_COMPATIBILITY_CHECK`

-  The version of `vite-plugin-ruby` is checked on initialization to fail early if an incompatible version is suspected, as it could lead to hard-to-debug errors such as missing entries in the manifest.
+  The version of <kbd>[vite-plugin-ruby]</kbd> is checked on initialization to fail early if an incompatible version is suspected, as it could lead to hard-to-debug errors such as missing entrypoints in the build.

+  Running <kbd>bin/vite upgrade</kbd> will install a compatible version, which should resolve this error.

-  This setting allows to skip that check.
+  Otherwise, this setting allows to skip that check.
 Use it responsibly.

 ### viteBinPath